fermyon/developer/content/wasm-functions/querying-linode-mysql.md

 ### Configuring MySQL Database Server Access

 With a MySQL cluster deployed to your Linode account, you must explicitly allow inbound connections using either IPv6 or IPv4 addresses.
-For the sake of this tutorial and during public preview of _Fermyon Wasm Functions_, we'll use the `0.0.0.0/0` CIDR to allow inbound connectivity from any host to the MySQL database server.
+For the sake of this tutorial, we'll use the `0.0.0.0/0` CIDR to allow inbound connectivity from any host to the MySQL database server.

 You can add the CIDR mentioned above, by browsing to the _Settings_ panel of your MySQL server and clicking the _Manage Access_ button.
 Once added the `0.0.0.0/0` CIDR and saving the changes, you should see the CIDR being explicitly listed on the settings panel, as shown here: